jreisinger/docs/data/notes/Design/philosophy.md

 > Simple, straightforward code is just plain easier to work with and less likely to have problems.
 As programs get bigger and more complicated, it's even more important to have clean, simple code. -- Brian Kernighan

+> So all else being equal, scientists prefer hypotheses which are simple, uniform, common-sensical and aesthetically pleasing. -- Aaron Wall (http://www.wall.org/~aron/blog/pillar-of-science-ii-elegent-hypotheses/)

 1. Make it correct.
 2. Make it clear (simple, straightforward).
 3. Make it fast.